vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/typescript.md

 # TS support

-Most of the files of vuepress-theme-hope are written using Typescript, so vuepress-theme-hope can also bring native Typescript support to your vuepress project, you only need to set `themeConfig.typescript` to `true` ie Support for `typescript` can be turned on.
+Most of the files of vuepress-theme-hope are written using TypeScript, so vuepress-theme-hope can also bring native TypeScript support to your VuePress project, you only need to set `themeConfig.typescript` to `true` so that support for `typescript` can be turned on.

 This means you can use `enhanceAppFiles.ts` and use Tyepscript in both your vue components and Markdown files.

-If you need to pass some custom options to ts-loader, you can also set `themeConfig.typescript` with an Object to pass it to ts-loader.
+To pass some custom options to ts-loader, you can also set `themeConfig.typescript` with an Object to pass it to ts-loader.

 ::: tip
 After enabling this theme, you no longer need to require and enable `@vuepress/plugin-typescript`.